LearnersGuild/learning-os/blueprint/player/player-characteristics.md

   - They have an insatiable excitement and curiosity regarding the craft of software development.

 ### Distance Travelled
-Distance travelled is a concept that seeks to quantify the path of a potential aspirant outside of orthodox ability measurements like GPA, SAT and so forth.
+Distance travelled is a concept that seeks to quantify the path of a potential applicant outside of orthodox ability measurements like GPA, SAT and so forth.
 It is a recognition of the progress a potential learners has made that may not be visible when compared to traditional learners.
-A consideration of distance travelled is very important in contextualizing potential Aspirants’ achievements.
+A consideration of distance travelled is very important in contextualizing potential Applicants’ achievements.
   - They can share where they came from to where they are in terms of their knowledge
     - Example:
       - I dropped out of high school in the 10th grade, with a 2.4 GPA.
 Since then, I have taken the GED, applied to community college, and finished with a 3.0 GPA.